Long Day's Journey into Night (2025 film): Production

 Filming began in Ireland in September 2022, at Ardmore Studios in County Wicklow.
 Lange confirmed in a May 2024 interview with People that the film was "finally finished."
 In February 2025, Blue Fox Entertainment acquired international sales rights to the film, which will be shopped for buyers at the European Film Market, while UTA Independent Film Group handles North American rights.

 Release

 Long Day's Journey into Night premiered at the Dublin Film Festival on February 27, 2025.
-Quiver Distribution acquired North American distribution right sometime after its premiere.
+Quiver Distribution later acquired the film and it was released on September 25, 2026.

 Reception

 Ross McIndoe of Slant Magazine awarded the film three stars out of four.

-Nikki Baughan of Screen International gave the film a positive review and wrote, “The cast and material alone are sufficient to attract upscale audiences, but this is a strong adaptation in and of itself.”
+Nikki Baughan of Screen International gave the film a positive review and wrote, "The cast and material alone are sufficient to attract upscale audiences, but this is a strong adaptation in and of itself."